 The Corporate Governance Framework (CGF) was developed in 2013-14, was considered by the Joint Audit Risk and Assurance Panel (JARAP) and reviewed in March 2014 to incorporate the changes required under Stage 2 Transfer arrangements.
 The CGF has been reviewed and updated during 2019-20 following extensive consultation.
-The revised version will be ratified in July 2020.
+The revised version was ratified in November 2020.